-- GCC 5.3.0 and above on Linux and Mac OS X
+- GCC 5.3.0 and above on Linux and macOS

-- MSVC 19.0 on Windows
+- Apple Clang 7.3.0 and above on macOS

-- Apple Clang 7.3.0 and above on Mac OS X
+- Microsoft Visual Studio 2022 on Windows

-Additionally, one must have Python (2 or 3) installed to build the Python bindings.
-CMake is not required should one desire to build only the Python.
+Additionally, one must have Python 3 installed to build the Python bindings.
+CMake is not required should one desire to build only the Python components.

-1.2 Building the ISC C++ Library and Utilities
+2.2 Building the ISC C++ Library and Utilities